 "Being There" is a masterpiece because it dares to question the criteria for every value, not only in film and art, but in life in general.
 Because every value, every emotion is subjective and is created in our own mind.
 There's no reality, just perception.
 The characters in the film are smart, wealthy and powerful, but don't know how to be happy, while Chance is not smart, but knows how to be happy without anything because he is free of desire and acts like Nietzsche's "Free spirit", being, in a strange way, superior to them and simply independent.
 But although the film's messages are serious, the movie itself presents them in a light, albeit funny way, and Peter Sellers, after leaving the low humor of many of his comedies, is unbelievable as the main protagonist and probably gave the role of his career, a one that's so charming that could convert even his biggest hater.

 In one of the funniest subtle scenes, Chance is in a talk show responding to the state of the economy by telling how "after the winter, there is spring.
 Some plants grow better in the light while others in the dark".
 It's hard to analyze this film without mentioning its end; In the last scene Chance is walking around the Rand's estate, observing the nature.
 He stops when he reaches the edge of a lake.
 And then the stagerring ending sets in.
 In the background you can hear the words; "Life is a state of mind".
 Obviously, the ending can be interpreted in a lot of ways too.
 Some would say the whole film is a giant satire about religion, some that it's a sad fact that people only see what they want to see and never realize the truth, some that it's about misunderstanding, some that Chance has gotten so powerful that he can't make a "false step" no matter what he does.
 All of them could be true, but they all show how Chance is 'detached' from our world.
 The last words in the film are "Life is a state of mind".
-So, Chance became a myth, but what if your idol is also myth?
-What if your dream job is only a myth?
+So, Chance became an illusion, but what if other idols are also an illusion?
+What if a dream job is only an illusion?
 Money, love, family...
-What if everything people think is important in life is also only a myth?
-Can we really know what is truly great to us, not what the society expects us to think it is great?
-Chance is a symbol for the meaning of life: nobody knows what it is, what its essence is, where it is going, and everyone's view is right.
+What if everything people think is important in life is also only an illusion?
+Can we really know what is truly great to us, not what our instincts impose on us what should be great?
+It is disturbing, this human need to find and invent idols even when there are none.
 Everything in life is only as important as people's mind percieved it to be - maybe the movie is saying that we should not be shaped by the world, but that we should change and rearrange the world by our own rules.